smartcontractkit/chainlink/docs/CONFIG.md

 ```
 LimitMultiplier is the factor by which a transaction's GasLimit is multiplied before transmission.
 So if the value is 1.1, and the GasLimit for a transaction is 10, 10% will be added before transmission.

-This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to EthGasLimitDefault.
+This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to `LimitDefault`.

 ### LimitTransfer<a id='EVM-GasEstimator-LimitTransfer'></a>
 ```toml